 The offer of a Small Grants - Horticulture Start Up grant is made subject to terms and conditions, which will be set out in full in your contract and include those set out below.
 The contract will be for 12 months from the date the contract is issued.
-Failure to meet the terms and conditions of the award could result in the cancellation of your award and/or the recovery of sums already paid, or a reduction of the amount of grant payable.
+Failure to meet the terms and conditions of the award could result in the cancellation of your award and / or the recovery of sums already paid, or a reduction of the amount of grant payable.

-Conditions
+Conditions:

 The award is made on the basis of statements and declarations made by you or your representatives in the application form and the claim form and any subsequent correspondence.
 The making of false or misleading statements is an offence.
+You must not begin any work on the project without first obtaining written authority to do so from the Welsh Government.
+You must have bought the equipment and contacted RPW by the claim deadline within the contract offer.